ylatkin/tfcp/docs/TFCP.md

 You can additionally boost your code with OpenCL-like short vectors.
 My reference code would support vectored types like `std::coupled<double4>` etc.

-You can also leverage from `std::valarray` of coupled: it is vectored if processor supports SIMD.
+You can also leverage from `std::valarray<coupled>`, it is vectored if processor supports SIMD.